DataONEorg/hashstore-java/README.md

 **How do I delete an object if I have the pid?**

-- To delete an object, all its associated reference files and its metadata, call the Public API method `deleteObject()` with `idType` 'pid'.
-If an `idType` is not given (ex. calling `deleteObject(String pid)`), the `idType` will be assumed to be a 'pid'
+- To delete an object and all its associated reference files, call the Public API method `deleteObject()`.
-- To delete only an object, call `deleteObject()` with `idType` 'cid' which will remove the object if it is not referenced by any pids.
+- Note, `deleteObject` and `storeObject` are synchronized processes based on a given `pid`.
-- Note, `deleteObject` and `tagObject` calls are synchronized on their content identifier values so that the shared reference files are not unintentionally modified concurrently.
-An object that is in the process of being deleted should not be tagged, and vice versa.
-These calls have been implemented to occur sequentially to improve clarity in the event of an unexpected conflict or issue.
+  Additionally, `deleteObject` further synchronizes with `tagObject` based on a `cid`.
+Every object is stored once, is unique and shares one cid reference file.

 ### Working with metadata (store, retrieve, delete)